makusan8/kubernetes/README.md

 ```

-- Accessing the Wordpress App :
+- Access the Wordpress App :

 ```
 # get the WordPress IP by running below commands: